Greenock and Port Glasgow Tramways

 Vale of Clyde Tramways Company Greenock horse tram 1870s

-Vale of Clyde Tramways Company Horsecar No 9 and crew at the Ashton terminus — photo undated, but very possibly taken in the 1870s.
+Vale of Clyde Tramways Company Horsecar No 9 and crew at the Ashton terminus — photo undated, but very probably taken in the 1870s.

 Vale of Clyde Tramways Company Greenock horse tram crew

-A blow-up of the above photo showing the conductor (left) and driver (right), both of whom are wearing informal attire, the latter in typical coachman's gear.
+An enlargement of the above photograph showing the conductor (left) and the driver (right), both of whom are wearing informal attire, the latter in typical coachman's gear.

 Vale of Clyde Tramways Company Greenock horse tram 1870s

-Another photo of the Ashton terminus, on the same day as the shot above (it is taken from the same negative).
+Another photograph of the Ashton terminus, this time of Horsecar No 10, taken on the same day as the shot above (it is taken from the same negative).

 Vale of Clyde Tramways Company Greenock horse tram conductor

-A blow-up of the above photo showing the conductor, who is wearing fairly robust attire, presumably designed to protect him against the vagaries of the local weather.
+An enlargement of the above photograph showing the conductor, who is wearing fairly robust attire, presumably designed to protect him against the vagaries of the local weather.

 Greenock and Port Glasgow Tramways Company Tram No 8

-Greenock and Port Glasgow Tramways Company Horsecar No 8 heading away from the Ashton terminus — photo undated, but probably taken in the mid 1890s.
+Greenock and Port Glasgow Tramways Company Horsecar No 8 heading away from the Ashton terminus — photo undated, but certainly taken no earlier than February 1894.

 Greenock and Port Glasgow Tramways Company conductor 1890s

-A blow-up of the above photo showing the conductor (his cash-bag strap can just be discerned) — he appears to be wearing informal attire, along with a flat cap.
+An enlargement of the above photograph showing the conductor (his cash-bag strap can just be discerned) — he appears to be wearing informal attire, along with a flat cap.

 Greenock and Port Glasgow Tramways Company Horse Tram No 3